TheBeyondGroup/shopkeeper/README.md

 Use `npx` to run the version local to your project's `node_modules`.

+If the commands are not showing up, reinstall the package.
+This triggers a postinstall hook that registers Shopkeeper with the Shopify CLI.

 ## Manage Settings

 Shopkeeper makes it easy to manage multiple Shopify stores from a single